 Eating well is essential to feeling well.
 As we burrow into the winter weather, I find myself growing much more sluggish and sleepy, and it can be hard to take the initiative to really take care of myself, especially when it comes to eating enough and eating enough good food (i.e. NOT too many bean burritos from Taco Bell).

 But meal prep is one of the easiest ways to take care of yourself, especially toward the end of a harrowing semester.
 Saving your money by avoiding eating out can be as easy as collecting staples like rice and meat substitutes and stocking up.
 This meal is one that is easy to make in little time, and it’ll keep you stocked up on dinner for a few nights.
 Although I do love cooking, I’ve been doing a bit of Meal Kit comparison recently.
 If you don’t like grocery shopping, a meal kit subscription would be ideal for you.
-I haven’t signed up to any subscriptions yet, but I know it would make my life much easier!
+I haven’t signed up for any subscriptions yet, but I know it would make my life much easier!

 Today I’m making a BBQ rice bowl, but this recipe is really fun because it’s super malleable.
 Use the BBQ recipe to make veggie-friendly sloppy Joes, add jalapeños, stir it up and put it in crunchy tacos, or eat it on top of a potato.
 The possibilities are endless!
+I know that not everyone enjoys cooking and meal prep, which is why companies like Key to Food in London are so popular.
+If you don’t like meal prepping, check them out!

 I’ve kept the recipe as simple as possible, so there’s more room to add ingredients of your own and experiment!